Jatinegara: Modern colonial period

 Beginning in the 19th century, Jatinegara became one of Batavia's key transportation nodes.
 A horse tram was established in 1869 connecting Meester Cornelis to Kota Intan (the "Diamond City", the oldest Dutch settlement in Jakarta), via Harmoni.
 On January 31, 1873, the Dutch East Indian Railway Company established a railway line from Meester Cornelis to Buitenzorg (now Bogor).
 This line converged on the Meester Cornelis Station (now Jatinegara Station), one of the four oldest railway stations in Jakarta.
 On April 6, 1875, a railway connection between Meester Cornelis and Batavia was inaugurated, thus connecting the old city of Batavia with Buitenzorg.
 In the 1880s, the Batavian Eastern Railway Company (BOS) also constructed a 35-mile (56 km) route linking Batavia with Karawang via Meester Cornelis and Bekasi.

 In 1881, a steam-powered tram was established between Kota Intan and Meester Cornelis through Glodok, Harmoni, Pasar Baru, Pasar Senen and Kramat.
 On 6 April 1925, electric trains operated for the first time, serving a 15.6 km route from Port Tanjung Priok to Jatinegara and 2.6 km route from Jatinegara to Manggarai.
 The numerous public transportation lines servicing Meester Cornelis indicated the significance of this area at that time.

 Meester was, at first, governed by an Assistant-Resident, overseeing a traditional bureaucracy with separate administrations for the Europeans, 'Foreign Orientals' and indigenous population of the territory.
 In 1905, Meester Cornelis was chartered as a town with its own council, similar to Batavia; then sometime after 1922, a Mayor replaced the Assistant-Resident.
-The Mayors were Mr. M. Doorninck (1922–1932) and Mr. G. Pitlo (1933–1935).
+The Mayors were M. Doorninck (1922–1932) and G. Pitlo (1933–1935).

 Being strategically located, Meester Cornelis also became a center for entertainment and leisure.
 One of Jakarta's earliest cinemas, the relatively modest Centrale Cinema, was opened in 1912 on what is now Jalan Matraman.
 The cinema would continue to be called Centrale up until the early 1950s, but then underwent a name change to Djaja Cinema (probably during the Sukarno period).
 The cinema was demolished sometime in the 1980s.

 In 1935, Meester Cornelis was officially transferred to the administration of the government of Batavia.

-Japanese occupation and the Independence of Indonesia
+Japanese occupation and Indonesian independence

 Under the Japanese occupation, the name Meester Cornelis was deemed too Dutch, and was changed to Djatinegara.
 The name has been retained to this day, though older residents, certain transportation routes and one of the local markets still use the old, colonial name 'Meester'.

-Kelurahan (Administrative Village)
+Subdistricts

 Jatinegara is one of the districts of East Jakarta.
-The boundaries of Jatinegara are Bekasi Barat Raya - Bekasi Timur Raya - Jalan I. Gusti Ngurah Rai to the north, Kali Sunter to the east, Kali Malang canal - Jakarta-Cikampek Tollway to the south, and Ciliwung River to the west.
+The boundaries of Jatinegara are Bekasi Barat Raya - Bekasi Timur Raya - Jalan I. Gusti Ngurah Rai to the north, Kali Sunter to the east, Kali Malang canal - Jakarta–Cikampek Toll Road to the south, and Ciliwung River to the west.

-The district of Jatinegara is divided into eight Kelurahan or Administrative Villages:
+The district of Jatinegara is divided into eight kelurahan or subdistricts: